Automated Attribute Validation Rules for Incident GIS Workflows

 {**feat.get("properties", {}), "geometry": feat.get("geometry")}

-for feat in records
+for feat in features

 ]